praw-dev/praw/docs/getting_started/quick_start.rst

 .. warning::

-    For the sake of brevity, the following examples pass authentication information via arguments to :py:func:`praw.Reddit`.
+    For the sake of brevity, the following examples pass authentication information via arguments to :meth:`praw.Reddit`.
 If you do this, you need to be careful not to reveal this information to the outside world if you share your code.
 It is recommended to use a :ref:`praw.ini file <praw.ini>` in order to keep your authentication information separate from your code.